Peleg/refry/README.md

     declared above for resource definitions, with a few additional attributes:

     - `refetchAfter` (`Boolean|String`, optional, defaults to `false`) -
-      whether or not TpT-Connect should refetch the resource after the action completes.
+      whether or not refry should refetch the resource after the action completes.
 Set to `'success'` to refetch only after successful response or `'error'` to only refetch after failure.